-I was taken aback when Beer Can Burgers came on my radar (how have I not heard of these, before?) because I thought the burgers were cooked with the beer can like the chicken is.
+I was taken aback when Beer Can Burgers came on my radar (how have I not heard of these, before?) because I thought the burgers were cooked with the beer can inside like the Beer Can Chicken is.
 They’re not.
-They’re just shaped around a beer can (or in my case, bottle.)
+The burgers are just shaped around a beer can (or in my case, bottle.)
 Then they’re filled with all kinds of awesome deliciousness!

 About Beer Can Burgers:

-What you’re after with the Beer Can Burgers is really a bacon wrapped (the bacon helps it hold together) “cup” of ground beef that you’re going to fill with just about anything you’d like.
+What you’re after with the Beer Can Burgers is really a bacon-wrapped (the bacon helps it hold together) “cup” of ground beef that you’re going to fill with just about anything you’d like.
 Then you’re going to cook them (or smoke them or bake them) low and slow.
-The bacon renders and caramelizes, the beef is flavored by both the bacon and the filling and what you’re going to get is absolutely magical.
+The bacon renders and caramelizes, the beef is flavored by both the bacon and the filling you put inside.
+What you’re going to get is absolutely magical.
 It’s like a Juicy Lucy, only more awesome – and easier.

 Making Beer Can Burgers:

 When making Beer Can Burgers, let gluttony or good taste prevail!
 They’re your burgers, after all.
 Your choice!
 Do use an 80/20 or 75/25 beef for this and make sure it’s cold so it sticks well.
-You’ll also want to use a standard, not thick cut bacon.
-Bonus for cheaper, right, on both counts.
+You’ll also want to use a standard, not thick-cut bacon.
+Bonus for cheaper, on both counts, the fattier ground beef and the thinner bacon, right?
 Don’t worry, you’ll make up for all that savings in the fillings, lol!